Observation tower proposed for downtown Denver would become the fourth-tallest building in Colorado

 A spiraling 673-foot observation tower has been proposed for Denver’s skyline.

-The proposed structure would become the fourth-tallest building in Denver and Colorado, and be taller than Seattle’s Space Needle (605 feet) and Dallas’ Reunion Tower (561 feet).
+The proposed structure would become the fourth-tallest building in Denver and Colorado, which would make it taller than Seattle’s Space Needle (605 feet) and Dallas’ Reunion Tower (561 feet).

 Plans submitted this week outline a sculptural, lattice-wrapped spire with an orb at the top.
 It would be located at 1546 California St., less than a block from 16th Street, where there’s currently a parking lot.